saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

 ### 4.19. `Upgrade.tsx` (Upgrade Page)
 *   **Purpose:** Informs users about the benefits of upgrading to a paid tier.
 *   **UI:** Displays a comparison of features and limits between the Free Tier and Paid Tier, with a call to action to upgrade.

+### 4.20. `Pricing.tsx` (Pricing Page)
+*   **Purpose:** Provides a detailed overview of the different subscription tiers, their features, and pricing.
+*   **UI:** Displays a clear comparison of the Free Tier and Paid Tier, highlighting benefits and including calls to action for signing up or upgrading.

 ## 5. Supabase Integration Details